EshanJayasundara/OpenTwinDocumentation/README.md

 ![typesensor1](./embedded-images/typesensor1.png)
 Add features
 ![typesensor2](./embedded-images/typesensor2.png)
-finally the preview of the type in Ditto protocol looks like this
+finally, the preview of the type in Ditto protocol looks like this
 ![typesensorditto](./embedded-images/typesensorditto.png)

-#### Creating a Twin Using type Template
+#### Creating a Twin Using Type Template
 click on `create new twin` button
 ![newtwin](./embedded-images/newtwin.png)
 provide the necessary namespace and id. __Don't use the same names used for creating twins because they are the instances of the type which we have created above.__
 ![twinmysensor1](./embedded-images/twinmysensor1.png)
 from `existing types` choose the one just created before as the `type of twin`.
 ![twinmysensor2](./embedded-images/twinmysensor2.png)
-##### finally the preview of the twin in Ditto protocol looks like this
+##### Finally the preview of the twin in the Ditto protocol looks like this
 ![twinmysensorditto](./embedded-images/twinmysensorditto.png)

 ### Establish mqtt-5 connection in ditto
 __`Important:`__</br>
 __Replace uri s with actual ones in your cluster including the curl command url.__</br>
-__Python script and this connection request both shoud have the same topic.__
+__Python script and this connection request both should have the same topic.__
 ```
 curl -i -u devops:foobar -X POST http://192.168.49.2:30525/api/2/connections -H 'Content-Type: application/json' -d '{
   "name": "mymqtt_connection",